mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ```

 ### `EXPLAIN`
-Let's leave you with one final concept before testing our knowledge on some Leetcode problems.
+Let's cover one final concept before testing our knowledge on some Leetcode problems.
 We can use the keyword `EXPLAIN` to get an [**execution plan**](https://www.postgresguide.com/performance/explain/), which details how Postgres actually executes your query under the hood.
 Revisiting the query from the start of this post, we see that Postgres executes the query in a  completely different order than how we wrote it.

 {% include header-sql.html %}
 ```sql